SeismicSystems/src20/README.md

 ```

 - Requires `INTELLIGENCE_AES_KEY` in `.env`
-- Decrypts all transfer/approval amounts across all users
+- Decrypts all transfer amounts across all users.
+Only decrypts transfer amounts, not approval amounts as in recipient mode.

 ### Daemon Mode